Employment tribunals - keeping your business protected

 Absence management: keep accurate and up-to-date records of employee absences, lateness, and sickness.
 This way you can spot any worrying trends before they turn into a problem and if the worst does happen you have the documentation to support you.

 Document storage: Employee contracts, fit notes, appraisals, employee conduct warnings, disciplinaries, company policies.
-Store them all safely in the cloud in individual employee folders and you even access them on the go via our mobile app.
+Store them all safely in the cloud in individual employee folders and you can even access them on the go via our mobile app.